-The article has been written by Ayush Verma, a 2nd-year student at RMLNLU, Lucknow.
+The article has been written by Ayush Verma, from RMLNLU, Lucknow, and Harsh Kedia, pursuing a Diploma in Advanced Contract Drafting, Negotiation and Dispute Resolution from lawsikho.com.
 The article discusses the essentials of a lock-out agreement, its advantages and disadvantages and how to make such agreements work.

 A lock-out agreement (sometimes called an exclusivity agreement) is a fundamentally negative agreement wherein the seller is required not to negotiate with the third parties during the lockout period.
 A seller can only deal with the buyer during such period.
 The dealings can be in terms of supply of goods, services, etc. However, such an agreement doesn’t guarantee that a sale contract will be entered into.